apify/apify-docs/content/academy/api_scraping/general_api_scraping.md

 This section will teach you everything you should know about API scraping before moving into the next sections in the **API Scraping** module.
 Learn how to find APIs, how to use them, how to paginate them, and how to get past some common roadblocks when dealing with them.

-Each lesson will prepare you for real-world API scraping, and will help put yet another data-collection technique into your scraping toolbelt.
+Each lesson will prepare you for real-world API scraping, and will help put yet another data extraction technique into your scraping toolbelt.

 ## [](#next) Next up